-Two bears may be taken during the bear firearms season provided that at least one bear must be taken in Boone, Fayette, Kanawha, Logan, McDowell, Mingo, Nicholas, Raleigh or Wyoming counties.
+Two bears may be taken during the bear firearms season provided that at least one bear must be taken in Boone, Fayette, Kanawha, Logan, McDowell, Mingo, Raleigh or Wyoming counties.
 Only one bear may be taken per day.
 No person may take more than two bears annually in archery, crossbow and firearms seasons combined.
+Bear hunters are required to wear at least 400 square inches of blaze orange over his or her outer clothing while hunting in a county or part thereof during a deer firearms or muzzleloader season.
+This does not apply to waterfowl hunters and persons engaged in farming activities on their own land.